len4ass/QuizApi/README.md

 #### Description
 Gets rating of all users with positive rating value.\
-If an unauthorized client tries to accept the endpoint, the client will receive response of 403 status code, otherwise 200.
+If an unauthorized client tries to access the endpoint, the client will receive response of 403 status code, otherwise 200.

 #### Headers
 1. Name: `Authorization`, value: `Bearer ...` (put token you got after authorizing here)